SteveWang7596/BFO_2_0_DecisionDiagram/README.md

 Supervised by:
 *	Maria Keet

-From the University of Cape Town, South Africa
+From the Department of Computer Science at the University of Cape Town, South Africa